CESP

 The CES programme provides formal training and pilot study seed funds for partnerships comprised of a Community Partner and an Academic Partner interested in embedding PPI in their collaborative research.

-It is anticipated that participants who successfully complete the CES Programme will have the skills to:
+Participants who successfully complete the CES Programme have the skills to:

 • Understand the core concepts of and approaches to PPI